-PSHCE at St. John’s is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
-As part of a whole school approach, PSHCE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+PSHE at St. John’s is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
+As part of a whole school approach, PSHE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.

 Citizenship education is about enabling people to make their own decisions and to take responsibility for their own lives and their communities.

 Pupil’s successes in PSHE are highlighted through certificates, praise postcards and other key responsibilities they are given within school.
 To enhance the curriculum we have many opportunities including visiting speakers, an annual Mock Trial Competition and the school support various charities within the community.

 At St John's PSHE is an integral part of the Spiritual and Social Education (SSE) Department.

 As children grow up in an increasingly complex world, influenced by social media, the media, peers and families, the need for high quality, supportive, accurate, unbiased and factual information to guide children through their journey to adulthood is essential.
 Parents' and carers' role is paramount in this, but school also plays an important part in helping children understand these complexities.

 There have been a number of changes proposed by Government which aim to support schools and parents in this important area.
 Below are some common questions and answers which schools are often asked.
 As ever, if you have any questions not answered or any concerns, talk with your child's teacher who will be able to help.